 'Never Meant' by American Football is an absolute cornerstone of the emo genre, a song so beautiful and influential that it's hard not to feel affected every time you hear it.
 So it seems incredibly poignant for Joe to put his own spin on the song in the form of a One Take, and show that good music will always be timeless.

-Initally rather a pop-punk leaning rager of a song, stripping away the layers of noise and pulling on the tranquility of his surroundings transforms 'Pretend' into a longing and beautifully delicate composition.
+Initially rather a pop-punk leaning rager of a song, stripping away the layers of noise and pulling on the tranquillity of his surroundings transforms 'Pretend' into a longing and beautifully delicate composition.

-Joe's recent collaboartion with KennyHoopla and JUDGE is a pulsating, dark and darkly seductive banger full of drama and decadance.
-But with just the two of them and an acoustic guitar it takes on a whole new life.
+Joe's recent collaboration with KennyHoopla and JUDGE is a pulsating, dark and darkly seductive banger full of drama and decadence.
+But with just the two of them and an acoustic guitar, it takes on a whole new life.
 Peaceful, heartfelt and, in some ways, mournful, it's another amazing example about how collaboration can take on loads of different shapes.

 Joe launched 'Trauma Factory' with this track, featuring hazy guitars, classic n,n beats and a huge chorus to boot.
 Though when taken right back to its roots and with plenty of reverberating atmosphere holding the sincerely savage lyrics up and propelling them forwards, the song feels even more hurt and harrowing.
 Throw in some utterly gorgeous landscape shots and you have a quintessential slab of nothing,nowhere., both musically and aesthetically.